 ScalaMatsuri is dedicated to providing an open conference for all technologists from various regions and communities.
-We want to make it a fun experience for everyone, regardless of gender, race, and many different backgrounds.
-All participants, including speakers and sponsors, are asked to be respectful to each other and comply with the following Code of conduct.
+We want to make it a fun experience for everyone, inclusive of gender, race, and many different backgrounds whom they may not meet in their daily life.

-All communication should be appropriate for a technology conference with professional audience including people of many different backgrounds.
+All communication is expected to be appropriate for a technology conference with professional audience including people of many different backgrounds.
 ScalaMatsuri does not tolerate harassment of conference participants in any form.

-We expect all participants, including guests, exhibitors, sponsors, booth staff, and the organizers, to follow these rules at all conference venues and conference-related social events.
+We expect all participants, including guests, exhibitors, sponsors, booth staff, and the organizers, to follow these rules at all conference venues, conference-related social events and communications in SNS.
 Participants asked to stop any harassing behavior (regardless of the intention) are expected to comply immediately.

 Harassment includes, but is not limited to:

-If a participant engages in harassing behavior, the conference organizers may take any action they deem appropriate, including warning the offender or expulsion from the conference with no refund.
+If a participant engages in harassing behavior, the conference organizers may take actions like giving a citation or a warning.
+If the harassing behavior does not stop regardless of the warning and recognized as unruly incident, the conference organizers may expulse from the conference with no refund.
 All participants, including guests, exhibitors, sponsors, booth staff, must comply to the order by the conference organizers immediately without condition.